RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-criteria.md

 Numerous helpers can be found in `webapp/web_modules/utils/plugins-api`.
 They are covering common plugin fields like computing hint text and tooltips according with attribute bounds, resolving constraints range intersection, and so on....

+# Going further

+There are several criteria provided in *webapp/plugin/criterion* folder, of *rs-frontend* repository. `full-text` criterion illustrates a very simple criterion without attribute while `enumerated` shows a more complicated use case, fetching server data and handling error state.
+Those criteria should be a good starting point from here.